babaralijamali/aes-tool/README.md

-# AES Encryption Decyption Tool
+# Advanced AES Encryption Decyption Tools

 Aestool is advanced AES encryption and decryption tools.

+## Features
+- Generate AES key
+- Encrypt text
+- Decrypt text
+- Save and load keys
+- Save and load IVs

 ## Installation
 You can install the package using pip: